School Resource Officer

 SADD is a peer-led organization that has over 10,000 college, high school and middle school chapters nationwide.
 The main focus of the chapter is to promote good decision making with the student at home, school and in the community.
 Students in Louisburg launched their chapters at Broadmoor Elementary, Louisburg Middle and Louisburg High School during the 2013-2014 school year.
 Students participated in community service projects, school-wide activities, and after school fun events.

 The Louisburg Middle School SADD chapter was awarded the Judge's Award by SADD National in June 2014.
 The Judge's Award had never been awarded to a SADD chapter prior to this.
-The Louisburg Middle School SADD chapter was also recognized as the 2014 Kansas SADD Chapter of the Year during the state SADD conference in October 2014.
+The Louisburg Middle School SADD chapter was recognized as the Kansas SADD Chapter of the Year during the state SADD conference in October 2014.
 In June 2017 the Louisburg Middle School SADD chapter was recognized by SADD National as one of the top 3 SADD chapters in the nation.
 We are excited to have such a great program for our students in Louisburg!

 Officer Curry is asked to speak and make presentations to students and even parents in various topics.
 Topics include safety concerns in schools and home, drugs and alcohol, bullying or harassment issues, or stranger presentations for young children.